diego-codes/recipes/sides/thai-chile-brussels-sprouts.md

 7. Season with salt to taste and garnish with the 1/8 cup mint, 1/8 cup cilantro, and 1/8 cup basil.

-8. Ladle the Brussels sprouts over rice, and serve the remaining half of the chili sauce mixture on the side.
+8. Serve the Brussels sprouts over rice, and set the remaining half of the chili sauce mixture on the side.